-Ι. Introduction
+I. Introduction

-Native American tribes, Pueblos and other groups (collectively referred to as "tribes") are important stakeholders in any energy development project located near Indian reservations, Indian lands, and in or near aboriginal lands which were occupied by Native Americans prior to the treaty-making era.
-This paper will examine the roles that tribes may play in the development of energy projects on federal public lands.
-This paper will consider: (a) consultation with tribes, tribal groups, and tribal members under the National Environmental Policy Act ("NEPA"), the National Historic Preservation Act ("NHPA") and its all important Section 106 process. the Native Graves Protection and Repatriation Act ("NAGPRA") and related statutory schemes; (b) Environmental Justice; (c) sacred sites and religious freedom considerations; and (d) some practical recommendations for working with tribes, including the benefits of early coordination with tribal stakeholders, including tribal governments and tribal non-governmental organizations.
-This paper does not consider any state law-based consultation obligations.
+Native American tribes, Pueblos and other groups (collectively referred to as "tribes") are important stakeholders in any energy development project located near Indian reservations, Indian lands, and in or near aboriginal lands which were occupied by Native Americans prior to the treaty-making era.2 This paper will examine primarily the roles that tribes may play in the development of projects on federal public lands.
+This paper will consider: (a) consultation with tribes, tribal groups, and tribal members under the National Environmental Policy Act ("NEPA"),3 the National Historic Preservation Act ("NHPA") and its all important Section 106 process,4 the Native Graves Protection and Repatriation Act ("NAGPRA")5 and related statutory schemes; (b) sacred sites and religious freedom considerations; and (c) some practical recommendations for working with tribes, including the benefits of early coordination with tribal stakeholders, including tribal governments and tribal non-governmental organizations.
+This paper does not consider more generalized consultation policies, including (i) government-to-government consultation not arising from specific statutory obligations, (ii) the Department of the Interior's December, 2011 "Tribal Consultation Policy",6 or (iii) state law-based consultation obligations.
 Please consider that state agencies that may be involved in permitting projects on federal lands may also have requirements concerning consultation with tribes or other tribal and Native American interests.
-As noted, the matters discussed in Paul E. Frye's, my co-presenter, article are intended to compliment this paper.

-While a tribe's interest and authority over a project on Indian lands or on that tribe's reservation may be greater than a project to be located off-reservation on federal public lands, a tribe's interest and role in an off-reservation project,
+While a tribe's interest and authority over a project on Indian lands or on that tribe's reservation may be greater than a project to be located off-reservation on federal public lands, a tribe's interest and role in an off-reservation project, particularly any project to be located near a tribe's reservation or land base, should be an important consideration requiring a project developer's careful attention.